CreativeAlloy/eleventy-netlify-boilerplate/posts/2026-09-15-the-jewish-state-solution-proposal.md

 !audio[Ma nostalgie audio test!](/static/audio/Ma_nostalgie.mp3)

 Congratulations!
 You have found a small Easter egg.
 This means you must have accessed The Wasp Alloy's source code through GitHub.
+For your dedication, you shall receive a cookie: 🍪🇮🇱

 {% endcomment %}